-1. Purpose of Report
+1.0 Purpose of Report

-1.1.
-This report provides an update on the Council's treasury activity and prudential indicators for the first half of 2021/22.
+1.1 This report provides an update on the Council's treasury activity and prudential indicators for the first half of 2021/22.
+This was reported to the Audit & Accounts Committee on 1 December 2021.

-2. Summary of Treasury Balances as at 30 September 2021
+2.0 Summary of Treasury Balances as at 30 September 2021

-2.1.
-Below is a summary of the Councils borrowing position as at 30 September 2021, further information is available at section 6.
+2.1 Below is a summary of the Council's borrowing position as at 30 September 2021, further information is available at section 6.